How to Apply

 The application deadline is September 1 for enrollment in the fall of the following year.
 To be considered for admission, all items listed below must be submitted by the application deadline.
 Applicants are strongly encouraged to complete the application process at least one month prior to the deadline.
 Please note that CASPA needs 3-4 weeks to complete their verification process before releasing your completed application to St. Catherine University.

-- Submit an application through CASPA.
+Submit an application through CASPA.
 Applications for the MPAS program are submitted through the Physician Assistant Centralized Application Service (CASPA).
-The following application materials must be submitted directly to CASPA: transcripts, GRE scores, and two recommendations.
-At least one recommendation should be from a healthcare provider; the other can be from a professor or employer.
-Access the CASPA application materials and instructions.
+The following application materials must be submitted directly to CASPA:

 Selection process and next steps

-Each application that has been completed, verified by CASPA and received by St. Catherine University by the deadline will be considered.
-Selected qualified applicants will be contacted for a personal interview in October with the MPAS Admission Committee, which evaluates the applicant's background, qualifications and potential.
+Each application that has been completed by the deadline and verified by CASPA will be considered.
+Selected qualified applicants will be contacted for a personal interview in late October/early November with the MPAS Admission Committee, which evaluates the applicant's background, qualifications and potential.
 Fulfillment of the MPAS admission requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.